mrsilver76/plex-autoshutdown/README.md

 Most modern computer BIOS’ allow you to configure a computer to power on at a specific time.
 You will need to Google the brand of your computer/motherboard to find out how to access the BIOS.
 If it usually through pressing one of the F keys on power up.

-Whilst you are configuring this, we recommend you enable the “automatically power on after power loss” option.
+Whilst you are configuring this, I recommend you also enable the “automatically power on after power loss” option.
+This means that if you have a power cut then the server will automatically boot again when power is restored.

 ## Known issues